 I was reminded of this recently with new legislation that was passed by the Securities and Exchange Commission (SEC).
 This legislation requires a new form called CRS, which stands for “Client Relationship Summary” to be sent to all current and prospective clients of a broker dealer or investment advisory firm.
 Our clients at Wealth Analytics would have seen this form sent to them a couple of weeks ago and available in their client portal.
 The goal of Form CRS is to simplify and summarize the relationship, fees, and services.
 It also exposes any potential conflicts an advisor or firm might have when working with clients.
 This form even has a few suggested questions people should ask of their advisor.

-At Wealth Analytics, our CRS is short and sweet, two pages long.
+At Bull Oak Capital, our CRS is short and sweet, two pages long.
 It says we provide financial planning and investment management services, we are fee-only, and we are fiduciaries (meaning we take a legal oath to do what is in your best interest at all times).

 You want a fiduciary fee-only financial advisor